Isolated and dynamical black hole mergers with \texttt{B-POP}: the role of star formation and dynamics, star cluster evolution, natal kicks, mass and spins, and hierarchical mergers: Results

 The possible dearth of detected mergers with $\chi_\eff<0$ and the detection of sources having $\chi_\eff > 0.3$ could hint to differences in the distribution of natal spins for BHs in isolated and dynamical mergers, although the current observational uncertainties and the low statistics significantly affect the interpretation of observed sources.

-As recently suggested by \cite{fuller19}, efficient angular momentum transport driven by magnetic fields can lead to stellar BHs with natal spin as small as $\chi_{1,2}\sim 0.01$ for both single and binary stars, although in the latter case binary processes can spin-up the BH to large spin values.
-To test this idea, we build two further models, ID13 and 14, in which we assign to dynamical mergers a fixed spin $\chi_{1,2}=0.01$ following \cite{fuller19}, whilst we assign to isolated mergers a natal spin either drawn from a Maxwellian peaked over 0.2 (ID13) or from a Gaussian peaked over 0.5 (ID14), and we adopt $n_\theta = 8$ in both cases\footnote{This choice implies a $\sim 55\%$ probability to draw the angles between the spin directions and orbital angular momentum differing by less than $20\%$.}.
+As recently suggested by \cite{fuller19}, efficient angular momentum transport driven by magnetic fields can lead to stellar BHs with natal spin as small as $\chi \sim 0.01$ for both single and binary stars, although in the latter case binary processes can spin-up the BH to large spin values.
+To test this idea, we build two further models, ID13 and 14, in which we assign to dynamical mergers a fixed spin $\chi=0.01$ following \cite{fuller19}, whilst we assign to isolated mergers a natal spin either drawn from a Maxwellian peaked over 0.2 (ID13) or from a Gaussian peaked over 0.5 (ID14), and we adopt $n_\theta = 8$ in both cases\footnote{This choice implies a $\sim 55\%$ probability to draw the angles between the spin directions and orbital angular momentum differing by less than $20\%$.}.

-As shown in Figure \ref{fig:spins}, adopting different distributions for BHs in isolated and dynamical mergers clearly affects the overall $\chi_\eff$ distribution, possibly explaining both a dearth of mergers with $\chi_\eff < -0.3$ and a population of mergers with $\chi_\eff > 0.3$.
+Figure \ref{fig:spins} shows the $\chi_{\rm eff}$ distribution for different models: different natal spin distributions in isolated and dynamical mergers clearly affect the overall $\chi_\eff$ distribution, possibly explaining both a dearth of mergers with $\chi_\eff < -0.3$ and a population of mergers with $\chi_\eff > 0.3$.
 These models suggest that BH merging in isolated or dynamical binaries might be characterised by different natal spin distributions, likely owing to the underlying different physical processes that contribute to the formation of mergers in each channel.
-In these regards, population synthesis tools like \bpop can readily serve as rapid and flexible parameter-space explorers, and can be exploited to compare models against the crescent number of observations.
+In these regards, population synthesis tools like \bpop\ can readily serve as rapid and flexible parameter-space explorers, and can be exploited to compare models against the crescent number of observations.
 For instance, the detection of a few sources with negative $\chi_\eff$ could significantly help constraining the natal spin distribution of BHs in isolated and dynamical mergers.